xoxys/ansible-roler/README.md

 # if not in config file default one will be used
 # if added empty 'subdir_template=' subdir templating is disabled
 subdir_template=/home/jdoe/ansible/custom/main.yaml.j2
+# if you like you can exclude some subdirs from templating
+# these folders will be left empty
+exclude_subdirs=templates,vars,files
 # path to your own ci template file
 # if not in config file default one will be used
 # if added empty 'ci_template=' ci templating is disabled